jhaber-zz/QSS20/mini_book/docs/finalproject_components.md

 - A link to cloud storage where you keep the data (e.g., Dropbox, Google Drive)

 Add Dr. Jaren + the TA(s) as collaborators:
-- Our GitHub usernames: jhaber-zz; eunice30718
+- Our GitHub usernames: jhaber-zz; euniceyliu

 Then assign us an issue to review some progress on code/analysis.
 - You do NOT need to be close to finished for this.
 We just want to see that you’ve loaded the data and started to write some code